 ◆ achieve more favourable outcomes when going to market

 ◆ be a more effective client of consultants while building meaningful relationships with our suppliers

 ◆ improve Civil Service capability by maximising knowledge generation and transfer across the contract lifecycle

 While there are no new policies for consultancy services, there is a lot of useful information in The Consultancy Playbook about the considerations contracting authorities need to make, and what they should look for.

-Ensure you never miss a tender by subscribing to receive personalised alerts from Tenders Direct.
-We offer the UK’s most accurate tender alert service, providing full coverage of all low and high value notices.
+Ensure you never miss a tender with personalised alerts from Tenders Direct – the UK’s most accurate tender alert service.

 We guarantee you will never miss a tender again.